How Much Survival Cash Should You have for an Emergency?

 These days, most people rarely carry cash because we can use our fancy plastic credit and debit cards to make nearly all of our purchases.
 Let’s be honest with ourselves - credit cards (despite all the bad rap they get for encouraging us to acquire debt) are incredibly convenient ways of making purchases.

-But, what would happen in the event of a true emergency like a wide-spread power outage after a hurricane?
 If all you have to sustain yourself financially are your travel credit cards, you, ironically, won’t get terribly far.
 When the power goes out, stores (if they’re open) can’t take credit cards and you won’t be able to get cash out of an ATM.
 You’ll be stuck in a pretty exposed position without the ability to get food, water or other emergency supplies.

 If you had cash on hand, however, you’d be set.
 You could buy the what you need to survive or pay for enough fuel for your car so you can evacuate in an emergency.
 But how much survival cash should one have?